jlgerber/cpp_happy_fun_time/session_01/session01.md

 # structure of a c++ program

 Like a python program, a C++ program can consist of many files.
 And like a python program, a c++ executable ultimately has a single entry point.
 In C++'s case that entry point is the **main function**.
-So lets write our first c++ program.
+So let's write our first c++ program.
 Create a file called *hello.cpp* with the following in it:

 ```
 #include <iostream>